Akamai reports $3.5 billion revenue in 2021, $905 million in Q4 | ZDNet

 Analysts had been modeling $896.3 million and $1.42 per share.

 Akamai's revenue in its Security Technology Group rose 23%, year-over-year, to $365 million.
-Revenue in its Edge Technology Group was down 2% compared to the prior-year period at $541 million.
+But revenue in its Edge Technology Group was down 2% compared to the prior-year period at $541 million.

 "Akamai's outstanding fourth quarter performance capped off an excellent year on both the top and bottom lines," said Dr. Tom Leighton, CEO of Akamai.